 Rambutan (Nephelium lappaceum Lour.)
 Is an arboreal species belonging to the Sapindaceae family.

-From the systematic point of view it belongs to the Eukaryota Domain, United Plantae, Magnoliophyta Division, Magnoliopsida Class, Sapindales Order, Sapindaceae Family and therefore to the Genus Nephelium and to the Specie N. lappaceum.
+From the systematic point of view it belongs to the Eukaryota Domain, Kingdom Plantae, Magnoliophyta Division, Magnoliopsida Class, Sapindales Order, Sapindaceae Family and therefore to the Genus Nephelium and to the N. lappaceum Species.

 The term Nephelium, according to Rembert Dodoens, derives from the Greek νεφέλιον nephélion cloud (in Theophrastus) also used to designate a grass, taken from the Latin nephelion (Pseudo Apuleio Barbaro) for an herb also called personata or personacea (Plinio & al.) , perhaps due to the burdock (Arctium), to which the epithet would refer.
 The specific epithet lappaceum derives from lappa, the Latin name of the lappola, in Virgil and Pliny; according to some the Latin name derives from the Celtic llap, hand, because the flower attaches itself to whatever it touches it, as a hand would do; according to others it would derive from the Greek λαβεῑν labein sticking, in any case remembering the lappola.